 I hear this from Glendale CA homeowners all the time!
-It is one of the reasons I started by DIGGS Live show, interviewing Realtor friends in other areas of the country.
+It is one of the reasons I started my Best Places To Retire series, interviewing Realtor friends in other areas of the country.
 I thought I might inspire someone to “get out of Dodge”.
 I realize that sounds like I am a mercenary… but I just want to find homes for all our good buyers!

 You might be feeling frustration if you are a Glendale Ca homebuyer.
 Frankly, you’re probably pretty frustrated if you are looking in any of our communities.